HooferDevelops/obs-shadowplay-replay-sim/README.md

 # Features
 - Capture replays with a keybind, continuing where you last left off within the replay.
+- Displays a toast notifying you of what you just captured.

 # Support
 Currently only supports Windows architecture.
 I do not currently have access to Linux or macOS, so I cannot add support.
 Others are more than welcome to!